banana bunches growing

 Using organic matter such as composted manure is another way to provide additional nutrition for your banana tree without having to apply chemical fertilizers each time you water it.
 Composted manure should be mixed into the soil at least once per year in order to maintain healthy levels of nitrogen and other essential minerals for optimal growth and fruiting potentials for mature trees.

-Young banana plant
+young banana plant

 Tips for applying banana tree fertilizer